pc-coholic/c19ac/README.md

 * If you haven't confirmed your phone number after having been invited to select an appointment, this will not work.
 * python3.something

+**Important Notice**

+The `/api/v1/citizens/{userUUID}/appointments/next`-endpoint is heavily ratelimited (about 30 requests/15 minutes).
+After hitting the limit, it will only return `404` and behave like if there are no appointments available.

+Also: Be aware that *the powers that be*™ do not appreciate services like https://impformation.bayern/ and might send the LKA to your door, claiming your script might be causing 10% and more of the daily server load...
+Proceed at your own risk.
+But do let me know if that happens to you - I'd love to share a good laugh with you.

+You might also want to use the newer toolkit available at https://github.com/pc-coholic/impformation.bayern/ as it implements the login-sequence and avoids running into issues with expired `refresh_token`s.

 **Installation**